ad-si/awesome-lego/README.md

     Exports a list of bricks as a BrickLink XML file (Windows, Linux, macOS).
 - [ldd to ai swatches] - Script to convert LEGO Digital Designer Materials to Adobe Illustrator Color Swatches (ASE).
-- [ldmakelist] - Tool to create the list of available LDraw parts (Windows).
 - [ldr importer] - App to import LDraw and LDraw compatible parts and models into Blender (including proper mesh and materials) (Windows, Linux, macOS).
 - [ldraw.rs] - Library for manipulating and rendering LDraw model files in Rust.